 One-to-one — every day for every child.
 Cornerstone believes in the benefit of one-on-one bonding between a caring therapist and an encouraged child.
 We apply a tried and true scientific method of identifying your child’s individual motivations and using those through barriers to progress.
 We further tailor that intensive treatment to your child’s unique needs, abilities and preferences.
 If your child grows distracted, tired or agitated along the way, our therapists adjust quickly to ensure engagement remains.

 Each child is evaluated by our clinical staff using the VB-MAPP protocol.
 This tool helps guide program choices that will be implemented in your child’s therapy sessions.

 There are numerous times throughout the day for children to work on social skills with the other children at the center.
 There are special group sessions each morning and afternoon when children are engaged in activities such as art projects, board games, circle time and sports activities to work on these skills that will help them be more successful in their interactions with other children.

-Our therapists are trained to deal with challenging behavior and work with the clinical leads to determine the function of the behavior.
+Our staff are trained to deal with challenging behavior and work together to determine the function of the behavior.
 Based on that, a behavior plan is developed and implemented.
 Additionally, all staff members are trained in Professional Crisis Management techniques.